Skip over main navigation

 What sections should an EHC plan have?

-Under Regulation 12 of the Special Educational Needs and Disability Regulations 2014 (the “SEN Regs”), an EHC plan must have the following sections:
+Under Regulation 12 of The Special Educational Needs and Disability Regulations 2014 (The SEND Regulations 2014), an education, health and care (EHC) plan must have the following sections:

 • Section K: copies of all of the advice and information obtained as part of the EHC needs assessment.

-SEN Reg 12(3), and paragraph 9.63 of the SEN and Disability Code of Practice (the “Code”), state that where the child or young person is in or beyond Year 9, the EHC plan must also include the provision required by the child or young person to assist in preparation for adulthood and independent living, for example, support for finding employment, housing or for participation in society.
+Regulation 12(3), and paragraph 9.63 of the SEN and Disability Code of Practice (the Code), state that where the child or young person is in or beyond Year 9, the EHC plan must also include the provision required by the child or young person to assist in preparation for adulthood and independent living, for example, support for finding employment, housing or for participation in society.

 What are the key things to look for?